Car seat expiration dates ensure that your child stays as safe as possible!

 After the expiration date, manufacturers aren’t sure that the seat will work properly.
 Worn out parts and interiors put your child at risk in an accident.

 No parent wants uncertain protection for his or her child, especially in the car.
-This is why car seat expiration should be taken very seriously.
+This is why used car seat expiration should be taken very seriously.
 After the car seat expires, your child’s life is in danger.

 Parents shouldn’t shy away from purchasing a new car seat if they are unsure about their seat’s safety.
 Always call your manufacturer if you have any expiration questions.